 We observe that the designs generated by LBAE oftentimes tend to be simpler, than those obtained with MMA (see Figure \ref{fig:example_solutions}).
 While in certain scenarios this can be a desired feature (e.g. for manufacturing), it appears that in this case, the simplicity originates from some deficiencies of the generator model, which struggles with producing finer features.

-To verify these limitations, we carry out a simple study on the expressivity of the model.
+To verify these limitations, we performed a simple study on the expressivity of the model.
 We consider several sample designs (obtained with MMA) and pass them through the LBAE, to investigate whether the model has enough expressivity for reconstruction.
 As shown in Figure \ref{fig:expressivity_check}, the designs reconstructed from the latent encoding provided by the encoder are imperfect and lack the finer features.
 Next, we take the latent encoding of each design and optimize it (fitting MSE loss to the MMA design, using ADAM optimizer), to verify whether the model has enough expressive capacity.
 The results of the decoded designs with fitted latent vectors are shown in the bottom row.
 These designs incorporate finer features, providing more accurate and detailed representations of the MMA target designs.
-Nevertheless, the blurriness of these finer features is not completely eliminated, indicating expressivity limits of the decoder.
+Nevertheless, the blurriness of these finer features is not eliminated, indicating the expressivity limits of the decoder.

 We speculate that these effects could be partially attributed to the convolutional layers -- known to exhibit higher impedance to finer features \cite{ulyanov2018deep, rahaman2019spectral} and the spectral bias of neural networks \cite{rahaman2019spectral}.
 In other words, convolutional neural nets struggle more with fitting fine features than coarse ones.
 This deficiency, however, could be potentially addressed by extending the training, or further adjustments in the architecture.
-As shown in the presented examples in Figure \ref{fig:example_solutions} lack of fine features can have a detrimental influence on the performance of the designs, and thus the overall optimization capabilities of the proposed method.
+As shown in the examples presented in Figure \ref{fig:example_solutions}, a lack of fine features can have a detrimental influence on the performance of the designs and thus the overall optimization capabilities of the proposed method.
 Addressing those limitations might lead to significant improvements in the model's performance.

 Finally, the approach using variational autoencoder architectures based on convolutional neural networks is by design constrained to uniform meshes, and restricted in terms of resolution.
-Furthermore, we have not tried to solve 3D problems and we do not know how the approach would scale in those scenarios.
-Further research is required to explore new architectures that tackle these limitations.
+Furthermore, we have not tried to solve 3D problems, and we do not know how the approach would scale in those scenarios.

 \paragraph{Optimization limitations}